apb-umn/BEM/README.md

 The OCModelE.jl and OCDriverE.jl solve the SS
-The OCModelE_transition.jl and OCDriverE_transition.jl do transitions
+The OCModelEGM_transition.jl and OCDriverE_transition.jl do transitions

-OCModel_mpi.jl does the optimal taub exercise
+OCModel_opttaxmpi.jl.jl does the optimal taub exercise